What Is Vishing?

 Protect Yourself from Voice Phishing

-- If a caller claims to be from an institution you do business with, such as your bank, and they ask for personal information (account numbers, social security numbers, etc.), hang up, find that institution's phone number, and call them.
-If the call you received was fraud, make sure to report it!
+- If a caller claims to be from an institution you do business with, such as your bank, and they ask for personal information (account numbers, Social Security numbers, and so on), hang up, find that institution's phone number, and call them.
+If the call you received was fraud, report it!

 - Do not pay fees for prizes or rewards offered by phone.